t307-cpu/Cell-Membrane-Transport-Investigation/README.md

       canvas.classList.remove("dragging");

-      const targetSide =
+      const targetSide = sideFromY(molecule.y);
-        sideFromY(molecule.y);

       if (targetSide === "membrane") {
         restoreDraggedMolecule(molecule);

         setFeedback(
-          "Release the molecule completely on the opposite " + "side of the membrane.",
+          "Release the molecule completely on the opposite side " + "of the membrane.",
           "warning"
         );